 If you have to swallow a frog, don’t stare at it too long.Mark Twain

-Sometimes, making a start will help you see that the job you’ve been putting off really isn’t that bad after all.
+Sometimes, making a start will help us see that the job we’ve been putting off really isn’t that bad after all.

 Can You Make it More Palatable?